 If you're receiving a pension based on work for which you didn't pay Social Security taxes, we may reduce your spouse's benefit.
-More information see the section "Pensions from work not covered by Social Security".
+For more information see the section "Pensions from work not covered by Social Security".

 If spouses get Social Security retirement benefits before they reach full retirement age, we reduce the benefit.
-The amount we reduce the benefit depends on when the person reaches full retirement age.
+The amount we reduce the benefit by depends on when the person reaches full retirement age.

-For example, if full retirement age is 67, a spouse can get 32.5 percent of the worker's unreduced benefit at age 62.
+For example, if full retirement age is 67, a spouse can get 32.5% of the worker's unreduced benefit at age 62.

-The benefit increases the longer you wait to receive benefits, up to the maximum of 50 percent at full retirement age.
+The benefit increases the longer you wait to receive benefits, up to the maximum of 50% at full retirement age.

 Your spouse can get full benefits, regardless of age, if taking care of a child entitled on your record.
-The child must be under age 16, or disabled, if they became disabled before age 22.
+The child must be under age 16, or have a qualifying disability, if they developed the disability before age 22.